ideepcoder/Rtd_Ws_AB_plugin/Docs/WSRTD Doc.md

 Pass the custom fieldname to access data and use in your AFL.
 If FieldName is not found, -1 is returned (float).

+5) NewReq<> = prefix for custom string payload

+*See the AFL access functions sections for detail usage.

 ## Important: JSON string compression and format
 * Json message should be compressed removing all whitespaces or prettify.